Home Products History Contact

 George's son, Charlie who had a love of Root Beer created a recipe that was distinct from other Chicago area bottlers of Root Beer.
 In 1926 he started making his own "draft style" Root Beer soda.

 Since so many establishments had barrel dispensing equipment, it was manufactured in half barrels and supplied mainly to taverns and restaurants.
 In fact, during the 1940's, Filbert's was supplying thousands of half barrels of Root Beer to customers across the Midwest.
 Filbert's Root Beer supplied the Berghoff Restaurant with its own draft style root beer for over 50 years.

-Now 85 years later, Ron Filbert, the fourth generation Filbert, continues to make his families famous Root Beer in the same Bridgeport neighborhood where his Great-Grandfather started it all back in 1926.
-Many popular restaurants, such as: Mr. Beef, Lindy's Chili/ Gertie's Ice Cream, and Bishop's Chili proudly serve Filbert's Old Time Draft Root Beer.
+Now 90 years later, Ron Filbert, the fourth generation Filbert, continues to make his family's famous Root Beer in the same Bridgeport neighborhood where his Great-Grandfather started it all back in 1926.
+Many customers, such as: Bishop's Chili, Binny's Beverage Depots, Mariano's, Pete's Fresh Markets and hotels and restaurants all over Chicagoland proudly serve Filbert's Old Time Draft Root Beer.

-Using the same old world hand crafted batch brewed process, Filbert's makes 25 wonderful flavors of soda in addition to the famous draft Root Beer.
+Using the same old world hand crafted batch process, Filbert's makes 29 wonderful flavors of soda in addition to their famous draft root beer.

 Filbert's Root Beer - a Chicago Tradition since 1926.